Our Grocery Gift Card Program

 We deliver our support by partnering with frontline service agencies who can target and distribute grocery gift cards to food-insecure families in greatest need.
-This approach strengthens relationships because caregivers recognize that we trust them to make good choices.
-That simple plastic card becomes a more empathetic response to a very traumatic experience.
+This approach strengthens relationships because caregivers recognize that we trust them to make good choices for their household.
+A simple plastic card becomes a more empathetic response to a very traumatic experience.

 Why grocery gift cards work

-Families can choose the foods they purchase food to meet their personal, cultural, religious, and health needs.
+Families can choose the foods they purchase to meet their unique personal, cultural, religious, and health requirements.

-Finding ways to get food hampers can be challenging.
-Grocery gift cards give families access to stores closer to home.
+Transporting food hampers poses many challenges.
+Grocery gift cards enable families to access stores close to home.

-Families experience no stigma, shame, or judgment when using grocery gift cards.
+Families experience no stigma, shame, or judgment from other people when using grocery gift cards.

 Research supports our shift to grocery gift cards

-In 2020, researchers from the University of Calgary and the O’Brien Institute for Public Health’s Research Program for Vulnerable Populations conducted a robust study with our agency partners who distribute the grocery gift cards and the households who receive our cards.
+In 2020, researchers from the University of Calgary and the O’Brien Institute for Public Health’s Research Program for Vulnerable Populations conducted a robust study with agency partners who distribute the grocery gift cards and the households who receive our cards.
 The research interviews explored the impact of our grocery gift card program on agencies and recipients.
 You can discover more about this research here:

 We used to feed hungy kids…

 For over 40 years, giving food to hungry children and families was considered the solution to food insecurity.
 But it’s fraught with unintended negative consequences.
 It dictates what they get to eat without giving them much of a choice.
-And it doesn’t even begin to address the underlying cause.
+And it doesn’t even begin to address the underlying cause: inadequate income.